infor-design/enterprise/docs/CONTRIBUTING.md

 ## Submitting Pull Requests

-:repeat: Pull requests are awesome.
+Pull requests are awesome.
 If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#raising-issues) which your PR can close, especially if you're fixing a bug.

 If you'd like to submit a pull request you'll need to do the following: